Puppet's services: Puppet apply

-Depending on your system and the resources you are managing, it may download packages from your configured package repositories or access files on UNC shares.
+Depending on your system and the resources you are managing, it might download packages from your configured package repositories or access files on UNC shares.

 If you have configured an external node classifier (ENC), your ENC script might create an outbound HTTP connection.
-Additionally, if you’ve configured the HTTP report processor, Puppet agent may send reports via HTTP or HTTPS.
+Additionally, if you’ve configured the HTTP report processor, Puppet agent sends reports via HTTP or HTTPS.

 If you have configured PuppetDB, Puppet apply will create outbound HTTPS connections to PuppetDB.